cosmos/cosmos-sdk/docs/guide.md

 ## Design Goals

-The design of the Cosmos SDK is based on the principles of "cababilities systems".
+The design of the Cosmos SDK is based on the principles of "capabilities systems".

 ## Capabilities systems